SkynetLabs/skynet-docs/source/includes/_downloading.md

 ### Additional Options

-Eventually, all SDKs will support the following options:

 Field | Description | Default
 ----- | ----------- | -------
 `endpointPath` | The relative URL path of the portal endpoint to contact. | `"/"`